 American Council of Engineering Companies (ACEC) of Ohio

-When the Ohio Department of Natural Resources (ODNR) decided to direct valuable resources to improvements at the Old State Park area of Portage Lakes State Park, the plans were met enthusiastically by users of the park, including fishing enthusiasts, picnickers, recreational boaters, and thousands of people who simply enjoy having the refuge of a state park nestled within this urban and suburban location in Summit County.
+When the Ohio Department of Natural Resources (ODNR) decided to direct valuable resources to improvements at the Old State Park area of Portage Lakes State Park, the plans were met enthusiastically.
+Park goers, including fishing enthusiasts, picnickers, recreational boaters, and thousands of people who simply enjoy having the refuge of a state park, we’re excited to see the improvements ahead.
+Old State Park is nestled within an urban and suburban location in Summit County, Ohio.

-For a period of 25 years, no capital improvements had been made to the Old State Park facility.
-Access roadways were narrow and in very poor condition, with deteriorated asphalt and large trees growing up through the pavement.
-Parking areas were subsiding and in some areas were slowly sliding into the lake.
-The existing comfort facilities were very uncomfortable, to say the least.
-The pit latrines often attracted wildlife and insects, and were in constant need of maintenance.
+For 25 years, no capital improvements had been made to Old State Park.
+Roadways were narrow and in very poor condition, with deteriorated asphalt and large trees growing up through the pavement.
+Some parking were slowly sliding into the lake.
+The existing visitor facilities were very uncomfortable, to say the least.

-Many of the problems with the site were caused by the poor soil conditions, which consist of a high level of peat and organic material.
-Soil erosion was a primary concern for the Department, for reasons of impaired recreational use and of environmental protection.
+Many of the problems at Old State Park were caused by the poor soil conditions, consisting of high levels of peat and organic material.
+Soil erosion was a primary concern for ODNR, limiting recreational use and adding environmental protection concerns.

 Accomplishing these goals required ms to balance complex technical issues such as soil conditions and wastewater treatment options with usability and aesthetic considerations.

-The improvements have made the site almost unrecognizable in comparison to the previous conditions.
+The improvements made the site almost unrecognizable in comparison to the previous conditions.